GDonets/F.Rankings/README.md

 For the application to work, you would first set "PartnerApi.ApiKey" User Secret.

-UseSPA - related parts of the Startup logic of ASP.NET COre app were commented out due to Visual Studio Angular template not working correctly with Angular 9+.
+UseSPA - related parts of the Startup logic of ASP.NET Core app were commented out due to Visual Studio Angular template not working correctly with Angular 9+.
 The host simply won't start (https://github.com/dotnet/aspnetcore/issues/17277#issuecomment-562433864).